 During the divorce process, you’ll need to decide what happens to your money, your property and more importantly, your children, if you have any.
 Our Divorce Solicitors and Lawyers can help you to work through these decisions to get the best possible outcome.

-For initial legal advice get in touch with our Divorce Solicitors.
+For initial legal advice get in touch with our Family Law and Divorce Solicitors

 The Divorce Process in England and Wales

 When you’re getting a divorce, it’s really important to understand the divorce process so you know what to expect.

 You have to have been married for a least a year before you can get a divorce.
 You also need to show that your marriage has broken down and can’t be repaired.

 To demonstrate irretrievable breakdown, there are five ‘facts’ of divorce.
 They’re commonly known as the grounds for divorce.
 They are:

 - Unreasonable behaviour

 - Two years’ separation and your spouse consents to the divorce